maxtwdev/apk/README.md

 ## 🔽 Download

-You can download the latest APK release from [https://maxdev.cadychi.workers.dev/app](https://maxdev.cadychi.workers.dev/app).
+You can download our latest APK release from https://maxdev.cadychi.workers.dev/app.

 - All APKs provided here are **official** and **unaltered**.
 - Ensure "Install from unknown sources" is enabled in your Android settings.